sagemath/trac_to_gh/Issue 2244.md

 # Issue 2244: [with patch; needs review] add a randomize=False option to the plot command, to avoid "wiggle" in animations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2244

 Original creator: was